-Darryl R. Peterson, Professor of Physiology and Biophysics; Ph.D., Illinois, 1973; Blood-brain barrier, regulation of brain extracellular fluid, pathophysiology of stroke, drug delivery to the brain.
+Darryl R. Peterson, Professor of Physiology and Biophysics; Ph.D., University of Illinois, 1973; Blood-brain barrier, regulation of brain extracellular fluid, pathophysiology of stroke, drug delivery to the brain.

-Hector Rasgado-Flores, Associate Professor of Physiology and Biophysics; Ph.D., Center for Research and Advanced Studies; CINVESTAV (Mexico), 1984; Volume regulatory mechanisms and transport of calcium and magnesium in muscle and nerve cells.
+Hector Rasgado-Flores, Associate Professor of Physiology and Biophysics; Ph.D., Center for Research and Advanced Studies; CINVESTAV (Mexico), 1984; Volume regulatory mechanisms and cell transport and regulation of Ca2+, Mg2+, H+ , and amino acids.

-J. Amiel Rosenkranz, Assistant Professor of Cellular and Molecular Pharmacology; Ph.D.
+J. Amiel Rosenkranz, Associate Professor of Cellular and Molecular Pharmacology; Ph.D.
 University of Pittsburgh, 2002; Amygdala physiology in learning and emotion.

 Henry Sackin, Professor of Physiology and Biophysics; Ph.D., Yale, 1978; Electrolyte transport; mechanotransduction; volume regulation; cloned K channels; structure-function of ion channels.

-Grace E. Stutzmann, Assistant Professor of Neuroscience; Ph.D.
+Grace (Beth) Stutzmann, Associate Professor of Neuroscience; Ph.D.
 New York University, 1999; Neuronal calcium signaling and mechanisms of calcium dysregulation in disease states, particularly Alzheimer’s disease.

-Kuei-Yuan Tseng, Assistant Professor of Cellular and Molecular Pharmacology; M.D, Ph.D., University of Buenos Aires, Argentina, 2002.
+Kuei-Yuan Tseng, Associate Professor of Cellular and Molecular Pharmacology; M.D, Ph.D., University of Buenos Aires, Argentina, 2002.
 Prefrontal cortex plasticity and its modulation by monoamines.

-Janice H. Urban, Associate Professor of Physiology and Biophysics; Ph.D., Loyola University of Chicago, 1987; Molecular and physiological aspects of hypothalamic neuroendocrine function; stress and reproductive hormones.
+Janice H. Urban, Professor and Chair of Physiology and Biophysics; Ph.D., Loyola University of Chicago, 1987; Molecular and physiological aspects of hypothalamic neuroendocrine function; stress and reproductive hormones.

 D. Eric Walters, Associate Dean for Research and Professor of Pharmaceutical Sciences in the College of Pharmacy; Ph.D., Kansas, 1978; Computer-aided drug design; modeling membrane proteins; chemosensory transduction mechanisms.

 Anthony R. West, Associate Professor of Neuroscience; Ph.D., Wayne State University, 1997; Role of nitric oxide and dopamine interactions in Parkinson's disease and schizophrenia; electrophysiological and neurochemical studies of striatal neuron activity.